 - Marazul @ 800-993-9667 or 305-559-7117

 The airline that is taking you to Cuba, will be the one to sell you a travel visa.
 This is very easy.
 This does NOT have to do with your category.
-Categories for travel are for the American authorities.
+Categories/purposes are for and required by American authorities.
 A travel visa is for the Cuban authorities.
 Just like the US requires foreigners to have a travel visa, too.
 The irony about this all is that Cuba will label your visa as travel tourism (see above), regardless of what you’re telling the U.S. Remember they are two different countries with different laws.
-Cuba does not uphold the embargo, the U.S. does.
+Cuba does not support or uphold the embargo, the U.S. does.
 So to the U.S. the label will be one of the categories/purposes listed above.
 To Cuba it’s going to be this visa above.

 - Cubana Airlines – $20 (via Canada)

 - American Airlines – $85-100!
 (USA)